 - Undetected cancer that may lead to death

-- Nerve damage that can affect eating, drinking, or talking
+- Serious nerve damage that affects eating, drinking, or talking

 - Heart attack